Cost to Repair a Pool

 Jump to insight

-Pool repair cost by type of pool
+Pool repair cost breakdown

 With an above-ground pool, the labor is less intensive, and it’s often easier for a contractor to fix most issues.
 That’s why you might see costs closer to $100 to $700.